 Investor and Client Information

 A summary description of the Policy referred to herein shall be made available to investors in the Funds and Segregated Clients upon request.
-Details of the actions taken on the basis of this Policy shall be made available to investors and Segregated Clients free of charge and on their request.
+Details of the actions taken based on this Policy shall be made available to investors and Segregated Clients free of charge and on their request.

 Record Keeping